uyuni-project/uyuni-docs/docs/local-toolchain-setup.md

 ---

-## 5. Install po4a (for translation builds only)
+## 5. po4a (legacy — not required for builds)

-You only need this if you work on translated builds.
+The build no longer uses po4a or Weblate.
+Translations are committed as AsciiDoc under `{lang}/modules/` at the repo root.
+See [L10N-AI-MIGRATION.md](../L10N-AI-MIGRATION.md).

+po4a is not included in the builder container image.
+Install locally only if you need to run the deprecated `scripts/make_pot.sh` manually:

 **openSUSE / SLES:**
 ```bash